William Smith & the Somersetshire Coal Canal

 All these railways themselves were closed by the 1970s when coal mining in Somerset ceased.
 Although much of the Canal has also blended back into the landscape, remains of most of its structures have survived, including aqueducts, bridges, tunnels and basins, together with the Combe Hay lock flight.
 At its junction with the K&A Canal at Dundas, the first 500 yards of the Canal has been restored and is used as moorings at Brassknocker Basin.
 Much of the Canal you can walk along where it is accessible by public footpaths – please keep to these as other parts are on private land.

-In 2015 the Somersetshire Coal Canal Society with landowners started restoring parts of the Coal Canal in the Cam valley, beginning with canal terminus at Paulton and Timsbury basins – see more here.
+In 2015 the Somersetshire Coal Canal Society with landowners started restoring parts of the Coal Canal in the Cam valley, beginning with canal terminus at Paulton and Timsbury basins.

 Story Board Trail

-See the information boards by walking along the Canal and the area telling the story about Smith, his map and the local history.
-At Timsbury & Paulton basins, Rugbourne Farm, Camerton and Combe Hay.
+See the information boards by walking along the Canal route and the area telling the story about Smith, his map and the local history, at Timsbury & Paulton basins, Rugbourne Farm, Camerton and Combe Hay.

 Education packs are available for school children for Key stages 1,2 and 3